Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 "MINICONDA_ENV" is the folder path where your active Anaconda Miniconda virtual environment exists.
 This is typically a location inside your current user account's home folder like "$HOME/miniconda3/envs/Kartaverse/".

 "WORKING_DIR" is the folder path where the 3dgrut Github repo contents are saved locally.
-On a single user workstation this is typically a folder like "$HOME/3dgrut/".
+On a single-user workstation this is typically a folder like "$HOME/3dgrut/".

 "SCRIPT_NAME" is the 3dgrut provided "train.py" script filename.